Democratic billionaire and impeachment crusader Tom Steyer won't run for president

 Asked after his announcement by NBC News who among possible 2020 Democrats would pick up that impeachment mantle, Steyer said it would be premature to say because he didn't know yet how the field is shaping up.

-The Times reported that Steyer intends to spend at least $40 million on those impeachment efforts over the next year.
+Steyer said he will spend at least $40 million on those impeachment efforts over the next year.

 Steyer was one of a few wealthy businessmen who are considering seeking the Democratic nomination.
 The others are former New York City Mayor Michael Bloomberg and Starbucks founder Howard Schultz.